JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 geodata++seed/table/country=UK/<uuid>.parquet
 ```

-Thus a cube can be visualised as a metadataset of multiple datasets as shown in below image.
+Thus the cubes can be visualised as a collection of multiple datasets as shown in below image.

 ![Cube Image](/assets/images/2020-07-21-kartothek-cube.png)

-Similarly, we can **extend** this cube by adding new columns to the dataframes.
+We can **extend** this cube by adding new columns to the dataframes.

 ## Extend Operation